jonshiach/graphics-notes/_sources/_pages/07_Moving_the_camera.md

 1. Make it so that the camera position always has a $y$ coordinate of 0, i.e., like a first-person shooter game where the player cannot fly around the world.

 2. Add the ability for the user to perform a jump by pressing the space bar.
+Hints:
+   - To record when the space bar is pressed you can use `input.isDown(" ")`.
+   - You will need a way of recording when the space bar was first pressed and when the jump has been completed.
+   - For a jump based on physics the height of the camera can be calculated for each frame using

+    $$\vec{eye}_y = \vec{eye}_y + jump\, velocity \times \Delta t$$
+   - The $jump \, velocity$ is initialised to some value (the larger the value the higher the jump), and is updated at each frame using

+    $$jump \, velocity = jump \, velocity - 9.81 \times \Delta t$$

+   - $9.81ms^{-2}$ is the acceleration due to gravity on Earth (you could change this for other planets).

 3. Add collision detection so that the camera cannot pass through the cube objects.
 A simple (but crude) way of doing this is